czchapma/college-diversity-data/README.md

 ## You've come to the right place!

 View the data, contribute some numbers, and share with your friends and colleages!

+### New to git, but still want to contribute?
+1. Click issues
+2. Create a new issue describing what you want to add